codyjs/temperatures/readme.md

 ## Running the App

-Run `gradle bootRun` and the app should start up after downloading any dependencies.
+Run `gradlew bootRun` and the app should start up after downloading any dependencies.

 Go to `localhost:8080` in a browser for a (very minimal) UI that can interact with the REST API.
 You can use the browser dev tools to inspect the HTTP requests.